Clubs provide opportunities to watch, review and make film. Start yours today.

 Reading time 7 mins

-As integral part of film, we're celebrating Music Day on June 21 by curating a selection of our music-related resources and content.
+An integral part of film, we're celebrating Music Day on June 21 with free screenings and with a selection of our music-related resources and content.

 A film list that celebrates the power of music to express identity and bring people together.